Did Farrah Abraham Return To The Adult Entertainment Industry?

 And it went on, and on, for quite a few hours on her page.

-8pm central tonight!???? #wcw CONGRATULATE & CELEBRATE w/ #farrahabraham & @CamSoda launch the celebrity category ???????????? https://t.co/J99hJcQma9 pic.twitter.com/Fmy8jIWU2m
+8pm central tonight!???? #wcw CONGRATULATE & CELEBRATE w/ #farrahabraham & @CamSoda launch the celebrity category???????????? https://t.co/J99hJcQma9 pic.twitter.com/Fmy8jIWU2m

 — Farrah Abraham (@F1abraham) September 13, 2017